 The Company provides shareholders an annual "say-on-pay" advisory vote on its executive compensation program.
-At our 2023 Annual Meeting of Shareholders, shareholders expressed support for the compensation of our NEOs, with 88% of the votes cast for approval of the "say-on-pay" advisory vote.
-After our 2023 annual meeting, our CEO, CFO, and other members of management met with over 30 investors to introduce our new leadership structure and discuss matters of concern to these shareholders.
-The Compensation Committee discussed and considered shareholder feedback provided directly to management during these shareholder engagement activities.
-The Compensation Committee considered this shareholder feedback and the results of the 2023 advisory vote in evaluating the Company's executive compensation programs.
-In light of investor feedback, the Compensation Committee has continued to improve disclosures related to the executive compensation program and considered additional modifications to the executive compensation program in 2024.
+At our 2024 Annual Meeting of Shareholders, shareholders expressed support for the compensation of our NEOs, with 91% of the votes cast for approval of the "say-on-pay" advisory vote.
+The Compensation Committee discussed and considered shareholder feedback provided directly to management during regular shareholder engagement activities.
+The Compensation Committee considered this shareholder feedback and the results of the 2024 advisory vote in evaluating the Company's executive compensation programs.
+In light of investor feedback, the Compensation Committee has continued to improve disclosures related to the executive compensation program.